[−][src]Struct linked_hash_map::LinkedHashMap

 Trait Implementations

-impl<'a, K: Hash + Eq, V, S: BuildHasher> IntoIterator for &'a LinkedHashMap<K, V, S>
+impl<'a, K: Hash + Eq, V, S: BuildHasher> IntoIterator for &'a LinkedHashMap<K, V, S>[src]

-impl<'a, K: Hash + Eq, V, S: BuildHasher> IntoIterator for &'a LinkedHashMap<K, V, S>
+impl<'a, K: Hash + Eq, V, S: BuildHasher> IntoIterator for &'a LinkedHashMap<K, V, S>type Item = (&'a K, &'a V)

 The type of the elements being iterated over.